 How to Tackle the Elements on Your Wedding Day

-Planning the date of your wedding is a stressful task – making sure the maximum amount of guests can come, ensuring the venue can host you on your ideal date and praying that the weather won’t end up ruining the day is a lotttt to think about.
+Planning your wedding is a stressful task – making sure the maximum amount of guests can come, ensuring the venue can host you on your ideal date and praying that the weather won’t end up ruining the day is a lotttt to think about.
 We feel your pain, so we’ve come up with these simple ways to battle the elements on your big day.

 Rainy Wedding Days:

 - Umbrellas – Even if your guests are prepared for the rainy weather, it is always good to provide umbrellas for your guests.
-This will prevent them from having to carry their own around and, as an added bonus, you’ll be able to take some amazing umbrella-themed wedding photos!
+This will prevent them from having to carry their own around, and as an added bonus – you’ll be able to take some amazing umbrella-themed wedding photos!

 - Clear ponchos – This is a simple and cheap way of keeping your guests dry and protected from the rain.
 Pop a bunch in a gorgeous basket near the entrance and exit and prop up a large sign allowing them to take when they need to protect their new outfit when heading outside!